sumotoy/CAT9552/README.md

  - blinking 2 (as timer2 settings)

 The chip works in I2C and library take care of everithing, see example.
+Please note that I2C initializations are outside library (to prevent multiple initializations) so check the example for more infos.

 Chip description